Comparison

 Our Verdict

 Google Sheets is the default choice for spreadsheets because it is free and familiar.
-However, game development has unique requirements: you need to track every cell change in balance spreadsheets, experiment with different stat configurations in parallel branches, and export data directly to your game engine.
+However, game development has unique requirements: you need to track every cell change in balance spreadsheets, experiment with different stat configurations in parallel branches, and export data in formats your engine can consume.
 Google Sheets treats spreadsheets as "documents with linear history," while Gameframe treats them as "version-controlled game data."
 If you are just drafting early numbers, Google Sheets works fine.
-But when your balance data matters—when a wrong number breaks gameplay—you need Gameframe's visual diffs, branching, and engine export.
+But when your balance data matters—when a wrong number breaks gameplay—you need Gameframe's visual diffs, branching, and multi-format export.
 At $12/user/month, Gameframe pays for itself the first time it prevents a broken build from bad balance data.

 Ready to try the game dev approach?